avnet-iotconnect/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART_DEMO.md

 * Add the following **NUMERIC** fields to the list of attributes.
 ULP or VAV fields are optional, if you have the Click Boards:
   * *WFI32IoT_temperature* - Note that this value seems rather high.
 It is likely measuring the chip internal temperature of the WFI32-IoT.
   * *WFI32IoT_light* - The amount light value reported by the light sensor on the WFI32-IoTboard.
+  * *WFI32IoT_button1* - Will be set to 1, if button 1 was pressed before the telemetry data was sent.
+Button status will reset to 0 after the message is sent.
+  * *WFI32IoT_button2* - Will be set to 1, if button 2 was pressed before the telemetry data was sent.
+Button status will reset to 0 after the message is sent.
+  * *WFI32IoT_button1_count* - The number of times that button 1 was pressed since the board started or "reset-counters" command (see below) was issued.
+  * *WFI32IoT_button1_count* - The number of times that button 2 was pressed since the board started or "reset-counters" command (see below) was issued.
   * *ULP_pressure* - Air pressure measured on the Ultra-Low Press Click Board.
   * *ULP_temperature* - Temperature measured on the Ultra-Low Press Click Board.
   * *VAV_pressure* - Air pressure measured on the VAV Press Click Board.